openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

 ### 4. CSI ZFSPV property change

-There will be a watcher wathing for this ZfsVolume custom resource in the agent.
+There will be a watcher watching for this ZfsVolume custom resource in the agent.
 We can update the ZfsVolume custom resource with the desired property and the watcher of this custom resource will apply the changes to the corresponding volume.